kube/node-pdflatex/README.md

 node-pdflatex
 =============
-> LaTeX wrapper for node
+> LaTeX PDF wrapper for node

 A LaTeX PDF wrapper for Node, written in TypeScript, focused on streams.